lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 To open the file manager in the folder of your torrent press :kbd:`Control+E` or :menuselection:`Torrent --> Open Folder`.

+To view statistics on how much Transmission has downloaded :menuselection:`Help --> Statistics`.

 Torrent Properties
 ------------------